-Giles is a great coach at the moment, but he’s got a lot of competitive potential, the Aussie might storm the division in the years to come.
+Giles is a great coach at the moment, but he’s got a lot of competitive potential; the Aussie might storm the division in the coming years.

-Lachlan Giles doesn’t make much difference between gi and no-gi competitions thanks to his all-around approach.
-This innovator knows to deal with all kinds of opponents because of his top-notch fight IQ.
+Thanks to his all-around approach, Lachlan Giles doesn’t make much difference between gi and no-gi competitions.
+This innovator knows how to deal with all kinds of opponents because of his top-notch fight IQ.

 He is one of the rare competitors who won first place in the IBJJF Pan-Pacific Gi and No-Gi championships.
-Most of his moves work in no-gi tournaments, so Giles doesn’t have a hard time dealing with all kinds of foes.
+Most of his moves work in no-gi tournaments, so Giles doesn’t have difficulty dealing with all kinds of foes.

 To defeat Lachlan Giles, you must anticipate better than him.
-Sometimes you’ll feel that he knows what are you going to do, he is pretty good in submission switch and transition defenses.
+Sometimes, you’ll feel he knows what you will do; he is pretty good in submission switch and transition defenses.

 Lachlan Giles ADCC

-Lachlan Giles performed well in ADCC World Championship 2019 at the absolute weight class.
+At the absolute weight class, Lachlan Giles performed well in the ADCC World Championship 2019.
 In that tournament, he won the bronze medal by defeating Mohamed Aly.

 Otherwise, he heel-hooked three heavy and super heavyweights, which is an excellent record.

-Lachlan gets another chance to triumph in the ADCC world championship 2022 in the -77kg bracket.
-But, he was eliminated by an armlock in the round of 16 by Kade Rotuolo.
+Lachlan gets another chance to triumph in the ADCC World Championship 2022 in the -77kg bracket.
+However, he was eliminated by an armlock in round 16 by Kade Rotuolo.